wifelette/flatiron-project-5/Spec.md

 ### Things the Reviewer may ask about

 - [x] Who is your User?
 What is their pain point?
 How do they use our solution to overcome this problem?
+  - _The user of this app is a parent home with their children during the pandemic, to help schedule activities for days of the week, and keep track of needed materials._